covertbert/cats-api-graphql/README.md

 ## Running the service

 This project uses `ts-node` to for typescript which you can run using `npm run start`.
 To run in watch mode in development use `npm run watch`.

+However, this won't work on its own because the service relies on database which is set up as follows:

+- To spin up Docker `cd docker` and run `./run.sh`.
+- You can then run `ops/watch.sh` which will run the migrations, seeds and then run the project in watch mode.